 3. Use a Daily Devotional Journal

-Instead of asking what to do each day, you follow a simple structure that keeps you focused and engaged.
+Instead of asking what to do each day, you follow a proven process that keeps you anchored in Scripture.
+This is what transforms daily devotion from an inconsistent habit into a stable discipline.

 4. Focus on Scripture, Not Feelings